MohamedXi/shameleon/readme.md

 ## 🚧 **Known Issues**

-If you encounter any issues during installation or usage of **shameleon-cli**, check the "Issues" section on GitHub to see if the problem has already been reported.
+If you encounter any issues during installation or usage of **hopla-cli**, check the "Issues" section on GitHub to see if the problem has already been reported.
 If not, feel free to open a new issue.

 ---

 ## ✅ **Summary**

-### **shameleon-cli** is a powerful tool for dynamically managing development environments.
+### **hopla-cli** is a powerful tool for dynamically managing development environments.
 Its simple installation via npm or from the source code allows developers to quickly configure their tools.
 With flexible commands, you can switch Node.js versions, configure NPM and Docker registries, and ensure all your tools are up to date.